jiaye-wu/jiaye-wu.github.io/_posts/2024-06-25-dev-QUICKphotonics.md

 - Subsequently, your function files could become too many and non-centralized.
 You might not remember where to find them in a later project.
 - Every time you use your old scripts, you might have to check your previous definitions (function names, units used, order of the values).
 If not careful enough, the results can be orders of magnitude off.

 With the QUICKphotonics MATLAB Toolbox:

 - You do not need to remember where you put the files.
-Once installed, just call the toolbox using ``QUICKphotonics`` or ```QUICK``` in the command window, or find it in your *MATLAB apps* tab.
+Once installed, just call the toolbox using ``QUICKphotonics`` or ``QUICK`` in the command window, or find it in your *MATLAB apps* tab.
-- The commands are flexibly spelt with auto-recognized units, which is very intuitive to use.
+- You do not need to remember the commands and deal with units.
+The commands are **flexibly spelt with auto-recognized units**, which is very intuitive to use.

-## Feedbacks & downloads
+## Feedbacks & credits

 Bug reports and feature requests are open on my [GitHub project page](https://github.com/jiaye-wu/QUICKphotonics).

+This toolkit is framework-based and modular. *New feature requests are considered if*:

+- It is commonly used.
+- It does not involve complex algorithm and computational power.
+- It requires the number of input parameters fewer than 4.
+(1--3 are considered, to make it easy to remember.)

-If you find my tool useful, please consider citing my [academic works](https://scholar.google.com/citations?user=D2n8tswAAAAJ) where suitable.
+**If you find my tool useful**, please consider citing my [academic works](https://scholar.google.com/citations?user=D2n8tswAAAAJ) where suitable.

+**Note:**

+- The author takes **NO** responsibility for any calculation errors.
+- The rest of this markdown file is for QUICKphotonics **MATLAB version only**.

 ## Feature: introducing the *flexiCommand*